Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 UMass Stats and Trends

-- The Minutemen have been underdogs by 36 points or more three times this season and covered the spread once.
+- The Minutemen have covered the spread once this year when underdogs by 36 points or more (in three chances).

-- UMass' games this season have gone over the total in four out of seven opportunities (57.1%).

-- When UMass puts up more than 17.9 points, it is 3-0 against the spread and 1-2 overall.
+- UMass is 3-0 against the spread and 1-2 overall when the team puts up more than 17.9 points.

-- When UMass picks up more than 302 yards, the team is 3-0 against the spread and 1-2 overall.
+- In games that UMass amasses over 302.0 yards, the team is 3-0 against the spread and 1-2 overall.

 - The Minutemen have turned the ball over 13 times this season, five more turnovers than the Flames have forced (8).